 G’Day Mates!
 As many of you know, I have been working for the New Zealand Labour Party in Auckland these past three weeks, but not anymore.
 I recently had the opportunity to move to Wellington to work on Ginny Andersen’s campaign.
 She’s a new Labour candidate in her district of Hutt South and it’s a tight race, so there’s a lot of work to do!

-Wednesday night I moved into my new billet.
+Wednesday night I moved into my new homestay.
 I’m living with an elderly woman named Ruth, along with another fellow.
 Ruth is an absolute delight.
 She treats us as if we were her grandchildren – stuffing our faces with yummy dinners and desserts, telling us stories from when she was younger, and giving us a few history lessons on New Zealand.
 My room is also wonderful, as I have my own little nook overlooking the entire city.

 Apart from campaigning and attending lectures, I’ve been doing some exploring in Wellington and I absolutely love it!
 Wellington has more of a city feel to it than Auckland, as everything is more compact.
 So far I took the cablecar up to the top of a mountain, walked around the botanic gardens, and had the most wonderful view of the city!
 Saturday night, all the fellows in Wellington met up at a pub to watch the All Blacks vs. Lions rugby game.
 To everyone’s disbelief, the Lions won!
-It was quite and exciting game and it was so much fun to experience a rugby match in New Zealand.
-The fans were amazing and SO entertaining.
+It was quite an exciting game and it was so much fun to experience a rugby match in New Zealand.
+The fans were amazing and so entertaining.